flutter-tizen/plugins/packages/video_player/README.md

 ## Limitations

+The following options are not supported on Tizen.

-The `httpHeaders` option of `VideoPlayerController.network` and the `mixWithOthers` option of `VideoPlayerOptions` will be silently ignored in Tizen platform.
+- The `httpHeaders` option of `VideoPlayerController.network`
+- `VideoPlayerOptions.allowBackgroundPlayback`
+- `VideoPlayerOptions.mixWithOthers`

 This plugin has some limitations on TV devices.